Farama-Foundation/ViZDoom/scenarios/README.md

 ## DEFEND THE LINE
 The purpose of this scenario is to teach the agent that killing the monsters is GOOD and when monsters kill you is BAD.
-In addition, wasting amunition is not very good either.
+In addition, wasting ammunition is not very good either.
 Agent is rewarded only for killing monsters so he has to figure out the rest for himself.

 Map is a rectangle.
 Player is spawned along the longer wall, in the center.
-3 melee-only and 3 shooting monsters are spawned along the oposite wall.
+3 melee-only and 3 shooting monsters are spawned along the opposite wall.
 Monsters are killed after a single shot, at first.
 After dying each monster is respawned after some time and can endure more damage.
-Episode ends when the player dies (it's inevitable becuse of limitted ammo).
+Episode ends when the player dies (it's inevitable because of limited ammo).

 __REWARDS:__
 +1 for killing a monster